After Christmas, it is essential to remain calm but remember it is crucial to figure out the actual price of Christmas.

 - Did you have to pay someone to watch your house, your dog, your cats, or the like?

 - How much did you drink?
 Did you buy a lot of booze?

 - Did you have a party?
 Did you buy new clothes for the party?
 Food for the party?
 This can add up

 - Did you have visitors?
 Did you buy a lot more food for these visitors?
 Did they overuse your Internet access and do you have overage payments?

 What should you do with this total?
-Sit there and fixate about it and make your life miserable?
+Sit there and fixate on it and make your life miserable?
 No!
-Simply take the total divide it by the number of pay cheques until next Christmas (if you are paid bi-weekly, let’s say 24), and that is how much money you should put away per pay cheque for next year, Voila, problem under control.
+Take the total divide it by the number of paycheques until next Christmas (if you are paid bi-weekly, let’s say 24), and that is how much money you should put away per paycheque for next year, Voila, the problem under control.